-What is a Brake Rotor?
+What Is A Brake Rotor?

-Most consumer or commercial brake rotors are fabricated of metal, or metal-alloy; although in specialized situations, rotors are sometimes crafted of more exotic materials including carbon fiber.
+Most consumer or commercial brake rotors are fabricated of metal or metal-alloy.
+Although in specialized situations, rotors are crafted of exotic materials including carbon fiber.

-- Easier to maintain – Disc systems are simpler to deal with due to a reduced number of primary and subordinate components, along with the advantage of better physical access to all components.
+- Easier to maintain – Disc systems are simpler to deal with due to a reduced number of primary and components, along with the advantage of better physical access to all components.

-What Types are Available?
+What Types Are Available?

 Varying levels of performance can be expected from each type of brake rotor.
 These major categories include: